The Mental Health Act 2014 (Vic) (‘MHA 2014’) establishes a three-stage process for making compulsory orders:

 All MHT hearings are heard and determined by three members.
 For all hearings other than those relating to ECT or neurosurgery for mental illness, the panel has a legal member (the chairperson), a psychiatrist member or a registered medical practitioner member, and a community member.
 Where the division is hearing an ECT or neurosurgery matter, a psychiatrist member must sit.

 Section 186 of the MHA 2014 requires psychiatrists to complete the relevant application forms, depending on whether it is an application for a TO or to authorise ECT.
-The The officer in charge of the administrative section of a court, which is known as the registry.
-See also prothonotary. has Power to choose whether to do something or not.
-For example, a judge may have discretion to allow a party extra time to complete a document if it would be unfair to enforce the legal time limit. to reject applications that do not comply or are out of time (s 187).
+The registrar has discretion to reject applications that do not comply or are out of time (s 187).
 The psychiatrist will prepare a report for the hearing, addressing why they believe the criteria are met.
 A report must also be prepared when the person has applied for revocation of their TTO or TO.
 The person must receive a copy of this report at least 48 hours prior to the hearing (see ‘Access to documents’, below).

 The MHT can inform itself in any way it sees fit (s 181).
-It is not bound by the rules of Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. but is bound by the rules of procedural fairness.
+It is not bound by the rules of evidence but is bound by the rules of procedural fairness.
 The vision and values outlined by the MHT emphasise that it will take a solution-focused approach to hearings to enable and support the person subject to the order to fully participate in the hearing.

 A person can – and where possible should – attend their MHT hearing.
 The person may be represented by a lawyer (or any person they choose).
-See ‘Contacts’ at the end of this chapter, for contact details for the Mental Health Legal Centre.
+For more information, contact the Mental Health Legal Centre.

 Hearings are closed to the public.
 Interpreters can be arranged to assist a person at the hearing.

 A number of people, including the psychiatrist and the person’s nominated person, are given notice of the hearing and may also appear (s 189).
-The MHT has powers to issue A formal document issued by a court which says someone must appear in court on the date stated in the document.
-See also service; writ. for witnesses.
+The MHT has powers to issue summons for witnesses.
 Knowingly giving false or misleading information (s 205) and contempt of the MHT (s 206) are offences.

 Hearings may be adjourned, but cannot be adjourned to a date after the expiration of an order unless the MHT is satisfied that exceptional circumstances exist (s 192).
 In such a case the MHT can extend the duration of the order (TTO or TO) for no more than 10 business days.